sifteo/thundercracker/docs/doxygen/src/gfx.md

 - Sprites are still made of tiles, so they must also be at least 8x8 pixels.
 - At most four sprites may appear on the same horizontal row of pixels.
 If more than four sprites share a scanline, the additional sprites will not be drawn on the affected lines.
 - Sprites can be much slower than BG0 or BG1, especially when they are large, you have many overlapping sprites, or there are large transparent regions.
 - Sprites are not backed by tile grids like BG0 and BG1 are.
 You can specify the index of the top-left tile in the sprite, but all other tiles are assumed to be sequential.
-This necessitates the use of a Sifteo::PinnedAssetImage, created by setting _pinned=true_ in @ref asset_workflow "stir".
+This necessitates the use of a Sifteo::PinnedAssetImage, created by setting _pinned=true_ in your @ref asset_workflow "stir" script.
 - Because sprites require pinned assets, sprite images typically require much more storage space than images which are only displayed on tiled layers like BG0 or BG1.

 The Sifteo::SpriteLayer class understands the Video RAM layout used for the sprites in **BG0_SPR_BG1** mode.
 You can find an instance of this class as the *sprites* member inside Sifteo::VideoBuffer.

+## BG2

+Write me!

+## BG0_ROM

+Write me!

+## SOLID

+Write me!

+## FB32

+Write me!

+## FB64

+Write me!

+## FB128

+Write me!